Code-Institute-Submissions/P4-Sports-Expert/README.md

 **The site was deployed to Heroku following these steps:**

 1. Go to [Heroku](https://www.heroku.com/) from your browser.
-2. CLick on the "new" button from the dashboard and select "create new app".
+2. Click on the "new" button from the dashboard and select "create new app".
 3. Name you app and click "create app"
 4. Navigate to "settings"
 5. Navigate to "config vars" and enter the following: